hisujata/Implementing-a-Team-Communication-Solution-using-Mattermost-and-AWS./README.md

 5) Select the Project 1 VPC and click on "Attach Internet Gateway"

+#b.
 Creation and Configuration of Internet Gateway

 1) Navigate to VPCs->Internet Gateway
 2) Click on "Create Internet Gateway"